axopy/axopy/README.rst

 Next Steps
 ----------

-Check out the documentation_ for more information on creating experiments (note: documentation is currently being reworked).
+Check out the documentation_ for more information on creating experiments.
 Some `examples`_ are also available.

 Contributing